jooplaan/gatsby-london-night-and-day/README.md

 ---

 A custom, image-centric theme for Gatsby.
 Made for publishers and portfolios with plenty of graphics to show off to the world.
-Completely free and fully responsive, released under the MIT license.
+Fully responsive, with light and dark mode, released under the MIT license.

 **Based on [London After Midnight](https://github.com/vaporwavy/gatsby-london-after-midnight) for Gatsby** which is based on [London](https://github.com/ImedAdel/gatsby-london) for Gatsby.